GustavoExel/PyEFVLib/README.md

 ---
 ## 6. 3rd-party Softwares
 ### 6.1 - Gmsh
-Notice that in the workflow presented, the mesh is simply imported by passing its path, but it need to be generated.
+Notice that in the workflow presented, the mesh is simply imported by passing its path, but it needs to be generated.
 In order to do so, the recommended software is [Gmsh](https://gmsh.info/), which is an open-source mesh generator with built-in CAD tools.
 The only (and minor) downside of the mesh importing at the moment is that the mesh must be from the 2.2 version of .msh.
 But that's very simple.
 Just download the latest version of Gmsh, and follow the step-by-step:

 1. Open the Help menu
 2. Choose Current Options and Workspace